bdickason/bdickason.com/posts/strategy-write-great-prereads.md

 ---
-title: Land your strategy by writing great pre-reads
+title: Write great pre-reads and land your strategy
 date: 2020-12-21
 description: I’ve found that a crisp, clear document with a compelling narrative is the most effective way to land a pitch.
 Writing in a document forces you to focus on the narrative and not the visual elements.
 thumbnail: /static/posts/strategy-write-great-prereads/no-more-slides.png
 layout: layouts/post.njk
 ---

-# Land your strategy by writing great pre-reads
+# Write great pre-reads and land your strategy

 Early in my career, I thought that presentations were the ultimate way to pitch product strategy.
 I would spend hours painstakingly refining slide after slide to be crystal clear, truly reflect my thinking, have a slick theme, and maybe include a witty animated gif here or there.
 At least 50% of that time was wasted.
 I spent so much time deciding on a theme, worrying about layout, and aligning text.
 Even when I took a barebones approach and stuck to a default layout with bulleted lists and images, **I rarely ever ended up walking through the deck.**